 A range of scenarios have been considered in assessing likely outcomes and the impact this may have on the Trust's resources.
 These scenarios cover a range of income levels and a combination of both large and multiple small ATOL holder failures.
+These scenarios all indicate that the Trust has adequate resources to continue to operate as a going concern without needing to rely on either the commercial borrowing facilities or support from HMG.

-APC Income levels were significantly reduced during the pandemic, but have since recovered to approximately 10% ahead of pre-pandemic levels at the date of signing, and the Trustees no longer consider this a specific factor in forecasting.
-As outlined in note 20 to the Financial Statements below, costs of around £0.2m to date are expected as a result of the one ATOL holder failure since the year-end.
+APC Income levels were significantly reduced during the pandemic, but have since recovered ahead of pre-pandemic levels at the date of signing, and the Trustees no longer consider this a specific risk in forecasting.
+As outlined in note 20 to the Financial Statements below, costs of around £0.6 million to date are expected as a result of two ATOL holder failures since the year-end.
 This experience of both income and expenditure variations has been used to continuously review forecasts and validate the Trust's scenario analyses.